- CNA License

 How to Verify Your CNA Certification in Maine

 From time to time, you may need to verify your CNA certification for yourself or a new employer.
-In either case, simply use the registry look-up tool that allows employers and the public to search for individuals on the Registry by entering their name or license number.
+In either case, simply use the registry look-up tool to search for individuals on the Registry by entering their name or license number.

 How to Renew Your CNA Certification in Maine

 In Maine, you must renew your CNA certification every two years.
-You will receive the proper form in the mail about 45 days to two months prior to your renewal date.
-If you do not receive your renewal packet, you may renew your license through the online portal.
+You will receive a renewal form in the mail about 45 days to two months prior to your renewal date.
+If you do not receive your renewal packet, you can renew your license through the online portal.

-How to Reinstate Your CNA Certification in Maine
+How to Reinstate Your Expired CNA Certification in Maine

 How to Transfer Your CNA Certification from Maine to Another State

-The transfer requirements you will need to fulfill if you want to transfer your CNA certification from Maine to another state depends on the other state's regulations.
-Many states allow transfers through reciprocity.
-However, some require such things as state testing, continuing education coursework and/or transfer fees.
-You can find your new state's CNA regulatory agency by using the search tool found on the National Council of State Boards of Nursing website.
+Transfer requirements for CNA certification from Maine to another state vary depending on the state's regulations.
+Some states allow transfers through reciprocity, while others require state testing, continuing education coursework, and/or transfer fees.
+To find your new state's CNA regulatory agency, use our directory of nurse aide registries.

 - Neighboring States: